Amr2054/Arrow-s-Quest/README.md

 ```
 # #
 # Challenges of Development
-1-Randomizing the order of balloons in level 2 and how to store inside 1 arraylist two data types which are redBallons and yellowBallons.
+1-Randomizing the order of balloons in level 2 and how to store inside 1 arraylist two data types which are redBalloons and yellowBalloons.
 2-Implementing the reload mechanism of arrows.
 3-Balloon popping upon contact with the arrow.
 # #